Chargeback Response

 It’s important to understand that not every representment package you submit to the bank will be a winner.
 This is true even if you follow the rules closely.
 You have to remember, though: for every friendly fraud case to which you don’t respond, you’re guaranteed to lose.

-It’s essential that you learn when to fight and when not to fight.
+Learning when to fight and when not to fight is very important.
 On that note, let’s discuss what you shouldn’t include in your chargeback response.

 Chargeback Response Mistakes to Avoid

-It’s important to fight legitimate chargebacks as often as possible.
-However, there are some finer points of which you need to be aware.
+You should fight legitimate chargebacks as often as possible.
+However, you need to be aware of some finer points.
 Not every case is worth the effort, and knowing the difference can save you time and money.

 DON'T: